Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Modeling

 where $v$ is an unknown variance inflation parameter.
-The variance of (\ref{eqn:infectionprop}) is $m_k(t_i)\left(1 + 1/v\right)$ and is controlled by the unknown parameter $v$, which will be estimated along with the other model components.
+The variance of (\ref{eqn:infectionprop}) is $m_{k,i} (1 + 1/v )$ and is controlled by the parameter $v$ which will be estimated along with the other model components.

+Parameters defining the discrepancy model (\ref{eqn:ar1}) and observation processes (\ref{lik:Y}) and (\ref{eqn:infectionprop}) are listed in Table~\ref{tab:parameters_err}.
+In the following we denote by $\tau $ the subset of these parameters which are unknown:

+Furthermore, we assume that both the SKM parameters $\theta $ and the discrepancy and observation model parameters $\tau $ vary across epidemic years.
+This is due to factors, such as the circulation of different strains of ARI in different years, which are difficult to accurately model.
+The rationale for this assumption is further explained in the Discussion.

-\subsection{Prior Probability Model for Unknown Parameters}
+\subsection{Prior probability model for unknown parameters}

 Prior distributions on the model and auxiliary parameters are obtained by expert elicitation and by enforcing physical constraints.
-For example, ensuring that initial conditions on the states represent the entire population requires that elements of the unknown initial state vector $X(0)/\Omega$ lie on the simplex, suggesting the use of a Dirichlet prior.
-Parameters that are constrained between 0 and 1, such as the reporting proportion $r$ and the AR-1 coefficient $\nu$ for the background term, are assigned uniform prior distributions on $(0,1)$.
-The remaining parameters are bounded below by zero, and are therefore assigned Gamma priors.
-The shape and scale hyperparameters for the Gamma prior on the transmission rates $\beta_p, p=1,2,$ are chosen to be 20 and 3, respectively to yield a reasonable prior mean of 60 $days^{-1}$ and a large spread reflecting our uncertainty about these quantities.
-The shape and scale for the Gamma prior on the cross-interference parameters $\sigma_p, p =1,2,$ are chosen to be 10 and 0.1, respectively.
-This choice places a relatively large prior weight on the region around the neutral case $\sigma_p = 1, p=1,2$.
-The same hyperparameters are chosen for the variance inflation factor, so that the prior mean corresponds to a relatively small spread in the counts of virological test data.
-The hyperprior on the prior variance $c_0$ of the states and the prior on the error variance $\Sigma$ are both Gamma with shape parameter $1$ and scale parameter $0.01$, ensuring moderately sized prior means on the scale of the population and substantial posterior mass near zero.
+For example, ensuring that initial conditions on the states represent the entire population requires that elements of the unknown initial state vector $X(0)/\Omega $ lie on the simplex, motivating the use of a Dirichlet prior.
+The reporting proportion $r\in (0,1)$ and the small positive lag coefficient $\nu $ for the background process are assigned uniform prior distributions on $(0,1)$.
+The remaining parameters are bounded below by zero and are, therefore, assigned Gamma priors.
+The shape and scale hyperparameters for the Gamma prior on the transmission rates $\beta _{p}, p=1,2$ are chosen to be 20 and 3, respectively, to yield a reasonable prior mean of 60 $\mathrm{days} ^{-1}$ and a large spread, reflecting our uncertainty about these quantities.
+The shape and scale for the Gamma prior on the cross-interference parameters $\sigma _{p}, p =1,2$, are chosen to be 10 and 0.1, respectively.
+This choice places a relatively large prior weight on the region around the neutral case $\sigma _{p} = 1$, $p=1,2$.
+The same hyperparameters are chosen for the variance inflation factor $v$ so that the prior mean corresponds to a relatively small spread in the counts of virological test data.
+The prior on the error variance $\Sigma $ is Gamma with shape parameter $1$ and scale parameter $0.01$, ensuring a moderately sized prior mean on the scale of the population and substantial posterior mass near zero.
+The state prior covariance, $C_{0} = c_{0} \mathbb{I}_{\dim (X),\dim (X)}$, is assumed to be diagonal with prior variance $c_{0}$ and assigned a moderate value of 0.01.

-\section{INFERENTIAL METHODOLOGY}
+\section{Inferential methodology}